 04-01:14:14

-Eardley-Pryor: You helped republish this book, the second edition of it, and I'm curious about
+Eardley-Pryor: You helped to republish this book, and I'm curious about your engagement in

-your engagement in that project.
+that project.

-04-01:14:22 Merchant: Yes, well, Hugo Iltis Senior had written an important book on Mendel, and I was interested in what things he had written after that.
-And that he was ready to publish, but passed away after he had brought so much of this material together.
-I tried to put it together, but to make it come out of the Iltis family.
-And I asked my son, David Iltis, to write something.
-And I also wrote an epilogue and my name is on it as an editor.
+04-01:14:22 Merchant: Yes, well, Hugo Iltis Senior had written an important book on Gregor Mendel, and I was interested in what things he had written after that.
+This is a book that he was ready to publish, but passed away after he had brought so much of the material together.
+I put it together, but wanted to make it come out of the Iltis family.
+I also wrote a preface and my name is on it in the acknowledgments.
 And so it was a new edition or advancement of the work that Hugo Iltis had started, but was unable to complete before his death.

-04-01:15:23

-Eardley-Pryor: That's great.
+04-01:15:23 Eardley-Pryor: That's great.
 So your choice was to help promote the Iltis side of the family?

-04-01:15:30

-Merchant: Right, exactly.
+04-01:15:30 Merchant: Right, exactly.

 04-01:15:32 Eardley-Pryor: That's very honorable.
 Those are the publications that I wanted to ask you about.
 The final questions that I have for you, as we near the end of your oral history, the first is about teaching and mentorship.
 You had a number of students, and you've taught thousands throughout your career at Cal, and several graduate students.
-I'm wondering what your philosophy was particularly in taking a graduate student and mentoring them through their graduate experience?
+I'm wondering what your philosophy was particularly in taking graduate students and mentoring them through their graduate experience?